• Skip to primary navigation

 FAQ: Should I drink Gatorade for my diarrhea?

-My patients with chronic diarrhea often complain of fatigue and exhaustion.
-In my experience, this is often due to dehydration, or inadequate water and electrolytes in the body.
+My patients with short term (“acute”) or chronic diarrhea often complain of fatigue and exhaustion.
+I call it “the limp dishrag feeling.”
+Chances are, if you have diarrhea, you know exactly what feeling I’m describing.
+In my experience, this intense fatigue is often due to dehydration, or inadequate water and electrolytes in the body.

 Mechanism of Diarrhea and Dehydration